The Chancellor has announced his Budget and again it’s great news for education and education suppliers.

 College estates and T Levels

-Further Education (F.E.)
-College estates are getting a £1.5 billion boost over five years to improve their grounds and facilities.
+Further Education (FE) college estates will receive a £1.5 billion boost over the next 5 years to improve their grounds and facilities.

 In addition, £95 million has been pledged by the government to T Level providers to invest in facilities and industry-standard equipment.
 This T Level funding was announced back in February.